 OK now that we got that out-of-the-way, let’s get back to how to stain a fence.
 But this will work for a deck also.
 Here are the supplies and tools we used.
-Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 Before I share exactly how I stained the fence, which was easy just took awhile, I wanted to share the prep that comes before.

 Our fence was brand new so it is recommended to let it sit for at least a couple of weeks before applying the stain.
 Now if you want to stain an older fence you will need to clean that bad boy with a pressure washer.

 Another thing to think about is that your wood needs to not have water on it for 3 days before applying the stain.
 And it cannot rain for at least 3 days after (this all depends on your temp and humidity).
 Basically, your wood needs to be clean and dry to apply the stain.